When T-Depth Misleads: Predicting Fault-Tolerant Quantum Execution Slowdown under Magic-State Delivery Constraints: Experimental Setup

 \subsection{Workloads}

-To vary structural flexibility in a controlled way, we construct three families of dependency-aware DAGs: high-, medium-, and low-compressibility.
+To vary structural flexibility in a controlled way, we construct three families of dependency-aware DAGs, following the common use of synthetic precedence-constrained instances to isolate scheduling effects~\cite{hartman2011survey}.
 These families differ in the density of precedence constraints among T gates.
 High-compressibility instances use sparse T-gate dependencies and therefore admit substantial slack, low-compressibility instances use dense T-gate dependencies and therefore admit little slack, and medium-compressibility instances fall between these extremes.
-Each synthetic instance is generated from a layered dependency template: we instantiate a layered DAG skeleton and sample precedence edges between pairs of T gates subject to acyclicity and layer order, with sampling density determined by the target family.
+Each instance is generated from a layered dependency template: we instantiate a layered DAG skeleton and sample precedence edges between pairs of T gates subject to acyclicity and layer order, with sampling density determined by the target family.
 The five reported seeds correspond to independent random instances generated within each family.

-Each constructed family is evaluated across five random seeds and a grid of delivery parameters $C \in \{1,\ldots,7\}$ and $B \in \{0,\ldots,15\}$.
-Across the three families, this yields 1{,}680 workload settings; evaluated under the three scheduling policies in Table~\ref{tab:policies}, the full dataset contains 5{,}040 constructed schedule instances.
+Each compressibility family is evaluated across five random seeds and a grid of delivery parameters $C \in \{1,\ldots,7\}$ and $B \in \{0,\ldots,15\}$.
+Across the three families, this yields 1{,}680 workload settings; evaluated under the three scheduling policies in Table~\ref{tab:policies}, the compressibility-family evaluation contains 5{,}040 schedule instances.
 Of these, 4{,}904 are finite executable instances used in lower-bound validation; the remaining 136 are infeasible under the atomic-step delivery model and are recorded as $T_{\text{exe}}=\infty$.